Will Your Employer Pay for Your Masters Degree

 • Tuition Reimbursement: You pay for tuition initially, and the company reimburses you after course completion.

-“Over 50% of employers offer some form of tuition reimbursement, with an average annual benefit of $5,250 per employee.” — Society for Human Resource Management (SHRM)
+“Roughly 56% of U.S. employers offer some form of tuition reimbursement, with the average annual benefit around $5,250 per employee.” — Society for Human Resource Management (SHRM, 2025)

 2. Common Employer Tuition Benefits